copsTvFan/cops-episode-guide/guide.md

 **Arizona 7**

 - (1:28 AM Traffic Stop) Maricopa County Squad 5 -- Deputy J. Gilchrist says you need a hobby to relieve the tension of fighting crime.
 His unit has a softball team that plays on Friday nights and they relax and have a good time.
-An officer pursues a stolen motorcycle; a man assaults his family.
+- An officer pursues a stolen motorcycle
+- a man assaults his family.

 ## CP-1332